 If you have a multi-word keyword (read as a keyword that contains more than one word) you cannot include the spaces in the keyword.
 You will instead be required to use a hyphen.
 In the image below, you will see that Solo Artists is hyphenated.
 This is because it is a multi-word keyword.
 If you fail to use hyphens you will find that your categories pull incorrect images or no images at all.
 Please DO NOT disregard this information.

 Warning: These types of Keywords ARE NOT the same as Meta Keywords.
 These keywords in NO WAY affect your SEO ranking or where you appear in the Google Search Stack.
 They are NOT the same.
 If you’re confused about this, e-mail firstname.lastname@example.org.

 - We will be skipping over Display Titles, Teaser Pricing and Artist Names.
 Instead, we need to move down to the section labeled Number of Columns.
 Here you can select whether you would like 3 or 4 columns per row on your website.
 Again, this is a personal preference item.

-- Once you’ve completed the Number of Columns section, you can scroll down and find the Lead Content section for the page.
+- Once you’ve completed the Number of Columns section, you can scroll down and find the Lead Content section of the page.

 - Then, right below the Lead Content box, you will find a box labeled Ending Content.
 In that End Content box, you’ll want to go into detail about what inspired you to create your art and set up your website.
-If, instead, you have testimonials you can put them in that Ending Content.
+If you have testimonials, you can put them in that Ending Content instead.

-- After you’ve made all your changes and you’re happy with the information you’ve entered in to each section, click the Save DO NOT CLICK THE BACK BUTTON!
+- After you’ve made all your changes and you’re happy with the information you’ve entered into each section, click the Save button.
+DO NOT CLICK THE BACK BUTTON!
 If you click the back button, you will lose all the information you just entered, and you will have to restart the process all over again.